vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ::::

-In most cases, the grouped items in the navigation bar belong to the same category and will be placed in the same subdirectory, and they have the same path prefix.
+In most cases, the grouped items in the navbar belong to the same category and will be placed in the same subdirectory, and they have the same path prefix.

 To simplify the configuration, you can add the `prefix` field to add a prefix to each sub-link in the group: